Connect with others who understand.

 • Swollen saliva glands behind the jaw

-Some MyLupusTeam members with both lupus and Sjögren’s syndrome have shared that they also have tonsil stones occasionally.
+Some MyLupusTeam members with both lupus and Sjögren’s disease have shared that they also have tonsil stones occasionally.
 Without enough saliva to lubricate your throat, food can become stuck — especially if you have lots of folds and pockets in your tonsils.

 “Do any of you suffer from chronic dry mouth and calcium deposits in the back of the mouth and throat?” asked one member.
 Another replied, “Lots of us do have secondary Sjögren’s and chronic dry mouth.
 Are you seeing little white things in the back of your throat?
 Those of us with dry mouth more often get little food particles caught in the crypts in our tonsils in the back of the throat.”

-Treating Tonsil Stones
+How Are Tonsil Stones Treated?

 You can also gargle with salt water to dislodge any tonsil stones and treat your sore throat.
 This helps take away your bad breath and the bad taste in your mouth.
 If you often get tonsil stones, try gargling with salt water after each meal to clear out any food particles that may have become stuck in your tonsils.
-Mix 1 teaspoon of salt into 8 ounces of warm water to help it dissolve.

 Surgery for Tonsil Stones

 Be sure to talk to your doctor about your tonsil stone symptoms.
 They may refer you to an ear, nose, and throat doctor — an ENT or otolaryngologist — to talk about your options.
-A tonsillectomy can be done in an outpatient clinic (rather than the hospital) in a 20- to 30-minute procedure.
-During a tonsillectomy, your surgeon will remove both of your tonsils.
-Recovery from the surgery takes at least 10 days and can sometimes take up to a few weeks.

 All updates must be accompanied by text or a picture.